rafaqz/ranger.vim/README.md

 http://ranger.nongnu.org/

-This plugin draws on the examples included with ranger and airodactyl neovim-ranger.
+This plugin draws on the examples included with ranger and airodactyl/neovim-ranger to embed ranger as vims file manager, as a better alternative to the built in file manager or nerd-tree.

-But it does more than the other ranger plugins!
+I maintain this version because it does a lot more than the other ranger plugins, and I need the things.

-- It's vim and neovim compatible for a start.
+- It's vim and neovim compatible.
-- It opens files in current tab, new tabs, splits or vertical splits.
+- It can open files in the current tab, new tabs, splits or vertical splits.
-- It inserts/appends filenames into the current buffer
+- It can insert/append filenames into the current buffer.
-- It works as an operator to replace a file path selected with any vim operator with a selected filepath
+- It works as an operator to replace a file path selected with any vim movement.
 - It works as an operator to browse and open files from a selected file path.
 - It now replace vims internal file browser with ranger, by default (thanks airodactyl)